TejasKalsait/microGPT/demo/NOTES.md

 key -> Answering that query yes I have that Dot_product -> High value to similar vectors, low value to opposite vectors.
 This is the communication between tokens established.

 ## Embedding and Positional Embedding

 - We first have the embedding table that converts inputs [B, T] to [B, T, C] so this takes input of vocab_size and outputs n_embid.
 - Next with the token encodings, we also want the position encodings.
 We have another encoding matrix called position_encoding and that converts inputs [position Token] and outputs position encoding for that table.
 So its input is [block_size] and output is [n_embid](32) which is same as embedding table.
 - Finally we add both to get final enbeddings.
 [B,T,C] + [T,C]

+## Attention Blocks followed by Linear blocks

+- Attention blocks are blocks where the communication with other tokens happens and finally each token gets a new value based on what it hs learned from others
+- This is followed by a Linear layer where these new token values are processed and allowed to think on individually before they can again communicate.